kinann-org/drive-frame/README.md

 framework for modeling and controlling DIY manufacturing robots.
 A DIY manufacturing robot is modeled as a <var>DriveFrame</var>, which is a collection of one or more individually controllable stepper motor drives.
-Drive topology is unrestricted, which allows a <var>DriveFrame</var> to represent a broad range of robots (e.g., Cartesian, delta, etc.).
-The consistency of the DriveFrame representation simplifies the design and prototyping of established and experimental DIY robot configurations.
+Drive topology is unrestricted, and a <var>DriveFrame</var> can represent a broad range of robots (e.g., Cartesian, delta, etc.).
+The consistency and generality of DriveFrame representation therefore greatly simplifies the design and prototyping of established and experimental DIY robot configurations.

 ### Coordinates
 A <var>DriveFrame</var> works with the following coordinates: